overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 ## Screenshots

-This is how the sample app's main window looks like: a desktop window disaplying some textual information.
+This is how the sample app's main window looks like: a desktop window displaying some textual information.

 ![alt-text](assets/sample-app/desktop-window.png)